 Therefore speaking another language is as if we were looking at the other culture from within.
 We change from being a spectator to a participant.
 We become a part of it.

 Understanding other cultures makes us more open, tolerant and patient with others.
 We become more accepting and understand that there are other points of view than ours.
-Which are all valuable qualities in social interactions and today’s globalized world.
+These are all valuable qualities in social interactions and today’s globalized world.

 Certainly, there are some disadvantages to bilingualism.
 It is up to every parent to consider the pros and cons and decide whether bilingualism fits their family.